Skip to content

 For a serious amateur, that's worth two 45-minute sessions a week.

 The riders who keep getting faster in their forties and fifties are, almost without exception, the ones who lift.
 Not the ones who lift the most — the ones who lift consistently.
-Two sessions a week, four lifts, heavy enough to matter, applied across the year.
+Two sessions a week, four cycling-specific patterns, with meaningful and controlled load, applied across the year.
 That's the dose.

 FAQ